Apr 08

 Is there an area of deep disappointment in your life that you’ve gotten stuck in?

 What is one thing that you can do to put the past behind and move forward…even if it is still dark?
-Leave a comment and let’s share.
+Even if you don’t see a break in the clouds?
+Even if you don’t see God moving?

 More from the Girlfriends